barisozmen/deepaugment/README.md

 ## How it works?

-DeepAugment consists three main components: controller, augmenter, and child model.
-Controller samples new augmentation policies ((see below)[#Augmentation policy]), augmenter transforms images by the new policy, and child model is trained from scratch by augmented images.
-Then, a reward is calculated from child model's validation accuracy curve by the formula as explained at (reward function section)[#Reward function].
-This reward is returned back to controller, and it updates its internal and samples a new augmentation policy, returning to the beginning of the cycle (iteration).
+Package consists three main components: controller, augmenter, and child model.
+Overal workflow is that controller samples new augmentation policies, augmenter transforms images by the new policy, and child model is trained from scratch by augmented images.
+Then, a reward is calculated from child model's validation accuracy curve by the formula as explained at (reward function section).
+This reward is returned back to controller, and it updates its internal and samples a new augmentation policy, returning to the beginning of the cycle.

 Controller might be set to use Bayesian Optimization (defaul), or Random Search.
-If Bayesian Optimization set, it samples new policies by a Random Forest Estimator, which is updated at each iteration.
+If Bayesian Optimization set, it samples new policies by a Random Forest Estimator.

 <img width="600" alt="simplified_workflow" src="https://user-images.githubusercontent.com/14996155/52587711-797a4280-2def-11e9-84f8-2368fd709ab9.png">